lg550055/pe-frontend/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+ThenOpen [http://localhost:3000](http://localhost:3000) with your browser to see the result.